 Likewise, always see what your competitors do; you can adapt and improve your strategy based on that info.

 2 – Understand your customer base

 Any successful marketing campaign understands the needs and wants of its customers.
-This implies thorough research on the individuals one’s clients are and what patterns they fit.
+This implies thorough research on the individuals one’s clients and their fit patterns.